-Further, the operational impacts of a residential care facility are considered unlikely to have a detrimental impact on the character of Montville.
+Further, the operational impacts of an aged care facility are considered unlikely to have an impact on the character of Montville.

-In regard to access to services, these limitations would result in any residential care facility operating in a manner which is commensurate with these service limitations (i.e. limited to independent living units and low care facilities).
+In regard to access to services, these limitations would result in any aged care facility operating in a manner which is commensurate with these service limitations (i.e. limited to independent living units and low care facilities).